opus1993/opus1993/README.md

-Hi there 👋 I’m Jim
+## Hi there 👋 I’m Jim and I work as a Platform / ML / Data / DevOps / Mechanical Engineer

 <img src="images/CoverPhoto.jpg" style="width:50.0%" />

-I am an engineer and analyst living and working in the Chicago area.

 🔭 I’m currently working on

 -   Building a global analytics community of practice
--   Machine learning operations (MLOps)

-💰 Things I do for money

--   Statistically characterize heavy machinery IoT vehicle data
--   Build data tools in Azure and Databricks
--   Development operations
--   Developer advocacy

-🚀 Other inspirations
+-   Building out tools, infrastructure, and applications for the Machine Learning platform teams at CNH Industrial

+🚀 In my free time I love

 🚲 Cycling